realA10001986/VSR/README.md

 ##### &#9654; Lights indicate button mode

-If this is checked, the buttons lights permanently reflect the current [button mode](#button-modes), except for _light mode_.
+If this is checked, the button lights permanently reflect the current [button mode](#button-modes), except for _light mode_.

 ##### &#9654; Brightness level